 Deadbolt locks come in a variety of styles and finishes.
-Some deadbolts include a rose plate that adds a decorative touch to your hardware.
-This rose plate also serves to cover the mounting screws so that they aren't visible.
-If you have a need to remove a deadbolt from your door and can't seem to locate the mounting screws, chances are that you need to remove the decorative rose plate.
-Fortunately, rose plate removal is fairly easy and will only add a few moments to your deadbolt removal time.
+Some deadbolts include a decorative plate that adds a finished look to the hardware.
+This plate also serves to cover the mounting screws so that they aren't visible.
+If you have a need to remove a deadbolt from your door and can't seem to locate the mounting screws, chances are that you need to remove the decorative plate.
+Fortunately, plate removal is fairly easy and will only add a few moments to your deadbolt removal time.

-Remove the thumb-turn latch in order to facilitate rose plate removal.
-Look on the shaft that connects the thumb-turn latch to the inside chassis.
+Remove the thumb-turn latch to gain access to the decorative plate.
+Look on the shaft that connects the thumb-turn latch to the inside chassis of the lock.
 Locate the small pin-hole on the shaft.
 Use a paperclip or an awl with a fine point to press the pin-hole to release the lever.
 Remove the thumb-turn lever and set it aside.

-Examine the rose plate that covers the inside chassis and locate a small notch along the rim.
-Use a small flat-blade screwdriver to gently pry the rose plate off of the chassis.
-Remove the rose plate and set it aside.
+Examine the decorative plate that covers the inside chassis and locate a small notch along the rim.
+Use a small flat-blade screwdriver to gently pry the plate off of the lock chassis.
+Remove the plate and set it aside.
 The mounting screws should be visible.

-Unscrew the two mounting screws with your Phillips-head screwdriver.
+Unscrew the two mounting screws with a Phillips screwdriver.
 Remove both screws and set them aside.
 Grasp the inside chassis with one hand and the outside chassis with your other hand.
 Pull the two halves of the deadbolt apart and set them aside.

 Open the door so that you can view the edge of the door.
-Locate the two screws that secure the latch mechanism in place.
+Locate the two screws that secure the latch assembly (the part containing the bolt that slides in and out) of the door.
 Remove the two screws with your screwdriver and slide the latch out of the edge of the door.
 Set all pieces aside and keep all components together to make reinstallation easier.